When many people think of the best universities in the US, they call to mind the Ivy League – a group of eight highly ranked private universities.

 The university is split into 14 colleges and schools covering chemistry, engineering, business, natural resources and optometry, among others.

 The University of California, Davis is the third campus of the University of California system to feature in the top five of the US College Ranking.

-It was founded primarily as an agricultural campus but has since expanded over the past century to cover medicine, law, education, nursing, veterinary medicine and business management.
+It was founded primarily as an agricultural campus but has expanded over the past century to cover medicine, law, education, nursing, veterinary medicine and business management.